|

 Exchange office and flight counters at the Sabiha Gokcen departures hall

-Sabiha Gokcen International Airport (airport code: SAW) is located on the far eastern edge of the city, on the Anatolian side of Istanbul.
+Sabiha Gokcen International (airport code: SAW) is located on the far eastern edge of the city, on the Anatolian side of Istanbul.

-The airport is named after Sabiha Gökçen (pronounced GOK-chen), the world’s first female fighter pilot and one of Mustafa Kemal Ataturk’s adopted daughters.
+It is named after Sabiha Gökçen (pronounced GOK-chen), the world’s first female fighter pilot and one of Mustafa Kemal Ataturk’s adopted daughters.

 You can see photos of her on the walls of the hallways when you’re walking from your plane into the arrivals hall and baggage pick up.